idandrd/israel-covid19-data/README.md

 # 📈 Israel Covid-19 Data
-**Free for use data of COVID19 spread in Israel, based on confirmed [updates](https://t.me/MOHreport) from the Israeli Ministry of Health.**
+**Free for use data of COVID19 spread in Israel, based on official [updates](https://t.me/MOHreport) from the Israeli Ministry of Health.**

 You're welcome to visit our website for graphical presentation of the data >> https://covid19data.co.il